Meats and Sausages

 Equalizing/Resting

 After initial curing by a dry or brine method, the meat will contain more salt in its outside area than in the center.
 To distribute this salt uniformly an equalizing step is employed.
-A cured piece is rinsed in cold water and any crystalized salt that has formed on the surface is brushed off.
+A cured piece is rinsed in cold water and any crystallized salt that has formed on the surface is brushed off.
 If not removed, this salt would create a barrier to any smoking or drying procedure that might follow.
-Hams which would be cooked can be equalized in cold water.
+Hams that would be cooked can be equalized in cold water.
 Dry hams would be either hung on hooks or placed on the shelf.
 The length of the equalizing period depends on the size of the meat.
 After equalization the hams will be submitted to smoking or cooking.

 The following curing procedures provide more even salt distribution during curing:

-Meat pumping, followed by dry curing or wet curing (cover pickle).
+- Meat pumping, followed by dry curing or wet curing (cover pickle).

-Meat pumping followed by tumbling.
-Due to the cost of machines this method is reserved for commercial applications.
+- Meat pumping followed by tumbling.
+Due to the cost of machines, this method is reserved for commercial applications.

 Traditional Ham Production